-Island hopping is an absolute must-do when visiting El Nido.
-It is one of the most beautiful places in the world with small white sand beaches, lagoons, crystal clear water, and towering limestone cliffs.
+Island hopping in El Nido is an absolute must-do when visiting.
+It is one of the most beautiful places in the world, with small white sand beaches, lagoons, crystal clear water, and towering limestone cliffs.
 Choose from the four different boat tours and explore this paradise.
-In this blog post, we share our experiences and tips for island hopping with a private tour in El Nido, Palawan.
+This blog post shares our experiences and tips for island hopping with a private tour in El Nido, Palawan.

 Island hopping in El Nido

-To go on an island hopping tour in El Nido is a must-do.
-You can choose if you want to go on a group tour or a private boat tour.
-A shared boat is mainly the cheaper option, but you can only select one from the four different boat tours.
-A private tour allows you to combine stops from two different tours (not all tour companies will do that) and to start earlier than the other tours.
-We started our tour at 8 am in the morning.
+Going on an island-hopping tour in El Nido is a must-do.
+You can choose whether you want to go on a group or private boat tour.
+A shared boat is the cheaper option, but you can only select one from the four boat tours.
+A private tour allows you to combine stops from two tours (not all tour companies will do that) and start earlier than the other tours.
+We started our tour at 8 am.
 Group tours usually start around 9.30 – 10 am.

 An Island hopping tour in El Nido includes a boat with crew, snorkeling gear, drinking water, lunch, and the environmental tax.
 If you are vegan/vegetarian, don’t forget to tell them before, they will cook a meal for you without meat or fish.
 We had rice, veggies, and a fantastic fruit platter.